svaarala/duktape-testrunner/README.rst

 * Accepting webhook POSTs from Github

-* Managing the execution of a set of tests associated with commits ("push" events) together with test clients; each test is a simple script with a textual output and a success/failure indication
+* Managing the execution of a set of tests associated with commits ("push" and "pull_request" events) together with test clients; each test is a simple script with a textual output and a success/failure indication

 * Integrating test execution status with Github status API